pramitpal/4x8bit_DAC_ADC/README.md

 6. Output Impedance
 7. Settling Time

-A. Settling Time: Refers to the time it takes for the output voltage of the DAC to stabilize within a specified error band after a change in the digital input code.
+__A.
+Settling Time__: Refers to the time it takes for the output voltage of the DAC to stabilize within a specified error band after a change in the digital input code.
 By simulating the DAC's response to different input code transitions, we can calculate the settling time.
 In ngspice we use the ``.meas`` to find the settling time.
 We are finding the time the buffered output settles within 1% error of the desired voltage.
 The control commands are as follows:
 ```
 ******************************************************